-Congressional candidate Pat Ryan has released a campaign video in which he describes his service as an Army officer in Iraq and how his experience with antiquated Army technology inspired him to design better equipment when he returned to civilian life in the U.S.
+Congressional candidate Pat Ryan has released a in which he describes his service as an Army officer in Iraq and how his experience with antiquated Army technology inspired him to design better equipment when he returned to civilian life in the U.S.

 Ryan, one of six Democrats vying to challenge Republican Rep. John Faso for New York’s 19th Congressional District seat next year, says in the video that he was first deployed to Iraq in 2005 as the intelligence officer for an infantry unit of 1,000 soldiers.
 Those troops were stationed in a dangerous and chaotic area with 30 to 40 major attacks a day, including car bombs and suicide bombers, as Ryan recalls it.